After I launched my free Non-Toxic Cleaning Printables, a reader asked why I didn’t include information on cleaning the toilet.

 The simple answer?
 Space.
 Also, it’s pretty simple, but there are a few variations, and which one you use will depend on your toilet and your water.

-You will also need a different method for a badly stained toilet, or a urine stained toilet floor (toddler training anyone?) but we’ll come to that last.
+You will also need a different method for a badly stained toilet, or a urine stained toilet floor (toddler training anyone?) but we’ll come to those last.

 So how do you clean your toilet effectively, without using nasty chemicals?

 Updated 2018 to add: Before you read on, let me give you a tip: for a badly stained toilet, or one with a thick build up of calcium, lime or other minerals, try using a spirinet, with any of the solutions below (wear gloves!
 LOL).
 This is a stainless steel scrubby, it comes in a two-pack for $8.
 It is 100% stainless steel, which makes it less likely to scratch than some supermarket equivalents, and won’t rust, so it lasts and lasts.
 I have used it on numerous glass oven doors, without scratching, but only just recently discovered that it is AWESOME on a nasty buildup in the toilet.

 I am now recommending it with the the Norwex Blue Diamond (a no-nasties general purpose bathroom cleaner, that comes very concentrated) as my number one choice for toilet build up, however, you can also use the spirinet with one of the other options below, DIY or otherwise.
 (The Blue Diamond can also be used for faster general bathroom cleaning, as long as you don’t have natural stone – it contains citric acid which is a natural descaler, but you don’t want to demineralise your slate/marble/granite etc!
 Same goes for using vinegar on them.
 Don’t do it!
 More on the how to use, dilute etc the blue diamond for general use here.)

 Two methods for a weekly or biweekly clean of an unstained toilet